 - Work so that both you and the buyer improve the end results

-- Use clients and prospects to help make sales.
+- Use clients and prospects to help make a sales strategy.

 Coping with Decision Reluctance

-If a buyer has to change to take advantage of what you are selling or offering, then their decision often takes on multiple facets.
-Any time the value of an offer is more than the cost, or it fits a buyer’s needs then the decision is usually acceptable and the deal moves forward.
+If a buyer has to change to take advantage of what you are selling or offering through business to business or b2b salesperson, then their decision often takes on multiple facets.
+Any time the next steps value of an offer is more than the cost, or it fits a buyer’s needs then the decision is usually acceptable and the close deals or closing deals move forward.

 In sales, four reasons exist why a seller won’t buy from you: